wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 <script src="https://appsforoffice.microsoft.com/lib/beta/hosted/office.js" type="text/javascript"></script>
 ```

-Along with adding your preferred CDN link, all Office add-ins require an `Office.onReady()` call.
+Along with adding your preferred CDN link, all Office Add-ins require an `Office.onReady()` call.
 You put your add-in code in this method, and it gets called once the Office.js library has initialized.
 Inside the `onReady()` method, you can determine which host your add-in is running in by checking the `Office.HostType` enum value (for example, `Excel` or `Word`).
 You can check which platform your add-in is running on with an `Office.PlatformType` enum value (for example, `PC` or `Mac`).

 If you're using extra JavaScript frameworks that include their own initialization handler or tests, they should be placed within the response to `Office.onReady()`.
 For example, you would reference jQuery's `$(document).ready()` function as shown in the following code example.